A Workforce in Transition Prepares to Meet a Host of Challenges

 3. Rapidly advancing technology has employers concerned that upskilling may no longer be enough.

-Managing total rewards spend, addressing pay transparency regulations and reskilling the workforce to prepare for AI are some of the top issues on the minds of human resources (HR) leaders and professionals.
-How employers lay the groundwork for managing these will determine how successful they are at attracting and retaining talent — which rose to the fourth highest global risk for the first time in 2024.1
+Human Resources (HR) professionals have always been responsible for a host of important areas.
+Managing total rewards spend, addressing pay transparency regulations and reskilling the workforce to prepare for new technological challenges are some of the top issues on the minds of HR leaders and professionals.
+How employers lay the groundwork for managing these will determine how successful they are at attracting and retaining talent — noted as the fourth highest global risk in 2024.1

 Data and analytics will be crucial to addressing these challenges and ensuring a compelling employee experience.